-During his sixty years of scientific activity B. Guinot made outstanding contributions to space and time metrology.
-His great scientific rigor and innovative concepts have allowed him to make astronomy and time measurements best benefit from the gain of precision brought by space geodesy and atomic clocks.
+The great scientific rigor and innovative concepts that he has shown during his sixty years of scientific activity have allowed him to make astronomy and time measurements best benefit from the gain of precision brought by space geodesy and atomic clocks.

-We have lost with him a very prominent personality, a great scientist and a very good friend.
-He is sorely missed.
+We have lost with him a very prominent personality and a very good friend.